CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Application-Layer/_index.md

 ---
 The only application layer protocol monitored by NetQ is NTP, the Network Time Protocol.

-It is important that the switches and hosts remain in time synchronization with the NetQ appliance or virtual machine to ensure collected data is properly captured and processed.
 You can use the `netq show ntp` command to view the time synchronization status for all devices or filter for devices that are either in synchronization or out of synchronization, currently or at a time in the past.

-The syntax for the show commands is:
+The syntax for the `show` commands is:

 ```
 netq [<hostname>] show ntp [out-of-sync|in-sync] [around <text-time>] [json]